VIHATTeam/OMICALL-Flutter-SDK/README.md

     //Call in the root widget
     OmicallClient.instance.startServices();
     ```
   - Create OmiKit: OmiKit need userName, password, realm, host to init enviroment.
-ViHAT Group will provide informations for you.
-Please contact for my sale:
+ViHAT Group will provides these informations for you.
+Please contact for my sales:
     ```
     await OmicallClient.instance.initCall(
       userName: "",